radareorg/radare2-book/src/search_bytes/basic_searches.md

     [0x00000000]> / \x7FELF

-But, if you are searching for a string of hexadecimal values, you're probably better of using the `/x` command:
+if, instead, you are searching for a string of hexadecimal values, you're probably better of using the `/x` command:

     [0x00000000]> /x 7F454C46